Connect with us

 In Senate committee debate on its new proposal, Democratic Sen. Hob Bryan of Amory also made this argument, with an emotional plea to his colleagues.

 “This will do untold harm to our state,” Bryan said of the Senate plan. “$439 million every year, in perpetuity, out of the general fund forever.
 Forever!
 Forever!
-We don’t have clean drinking in Mississippi.
+We don’t have clean drinking water in Mississippi.
 We have sewer systems that are inoperable … If you think reducing the income tax will bring a single person to this state you are wrong.
 But not having functioning water and sewer systems will keep them out … What about our roads?
-Do you on them?
+Do you drive on them?
 Don’t you see all the cracks?”

 Neither Hosemann nor Gunn had comments on the other’s latest proposals on Monday.